smart-wpa/lincoln-field-site/lincoln-field.md

 **Location Search**

 There is not room to add a field on the Lincoln site, so SPS has been looking for an alternative site where a field can be constructed.
-We have conducted a robust evaluation of potential sites for a new field.
-Currently, the preferred option is Wallingford Playfield.

 **Funding**